Introduction to Philosophical Ethics, PHI 302

 Final grades will be determined by the quantity and quality of work done only: students who need a certain grade should work to ensure that they earn that grade.

-Assignments will be posted in class, on the calendar.
+Assignments will be announced in class, posted in Blackboard, sent out via Blackboard email and on the Blackboard calendar.

-For next Wednesday and Friday (January 21 and 23) we will discuss logic:
+For next Monday and Wednesday (January 25, 27) we will discuss logic:

 o Rachels, The Right Thing to Do (RTD: Ch.
 2, “Some Basic Points About Arguments,” available here: http://aphilosopher.googlepages.com/rachels-on-arguments.pdf